gcosma/COP509/README.md

-# Week 2, Day 3 Thursday: Deduplication Workshop
+# Week 2, Day 3 Thursday: Research Talks and Deduplication Workshop
 ---
+** Research talks **

+[Mikel's talk] 11:00-12:00  - Vision-Language Transformers and Hashing for Image-Text Retrieval

+[Petro's talk] 12:00-13:00 Training Your Own Large Language Model and Sharing It on HuggingFace Hub

 *Please attend as we will be working in groups

 Read paper Deduplicating Training Data Makes Language Models Better https://arxiv.org/abs/2107.06499